-It might be hard to prove either way in some cases.
+It might be hard to prove either way in many cases.

-Some researchers are finding that there is probably a link to climate change in some cases of extreme weather.
+Some researchers are finding that there is probably a link in some cases.

 One scientist investigating one area of this problem is Professor Jennifer Francis.

 Prof Francis is particularly interested in how the odd behaviour of the jet streams is being linked to the way the polar areas are warming faster than other parts of the Earth.